0win6/0win6/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Computer Programming
+- 🌱 Always learning Programming
+- 🔭 I’m currently working on
+  -  Improving in C++
+  -  Improving in Python